May 6, 2025

 Over the years, I've learned that finding the perfect presentation software is a lot like crafting a great presentation itself—it's about balance.
 Some tools are crammed with features but feel like a chore to use, while others look sleek but lack the substance to back them up.
 So, when I'm choosing the right software, I focus on what really matters to me: features that save time, simplify the process, and help me connect with my audience.
 Here's the checklist I use to do this:

 When presentation software hits most of these marks, I know it's a keeper.
-Over the last few weeks, I tested more than 20 presentation software based on these criteria.
+Over the last few weeks, I tested more than 20 presentation software programs based on these criteria.
 Below are the eight tools that I liked the most.

 The list below contains genuine user reviews from G2's presentation software category page.
 To be included in this list, a product must: